Micheline Presle

-Micheline Presle ([miʃlin pʁɛːl]; born Micheline Nicole Julia Émilienne Chassagne; 22 August 1922) is a French actress.
+Micheline Presle ([miʃlin pʁɛːl]; born Micheline Nicole Julia Émilienne Chassagne; 22 August 1922 – 21 February 2024) was a French actress.
 She was sometimes billed as Micheline Prelle.
-Starting in 1939, she starred in over 50 French and English language films that were made in Hollywood and in France.
+Starting her career in 1937, she starred or appeared in over 150 films appearing first in productions in her native France and also in Hollywood during the era of Classical Hollywood Cinema, before returning again to Europe, especially French films from the mid-1960s until 2014.